stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - Responsive design that even includes your custom toolbars
 - Color theming

-Not to mention the ability to display PDF files, running on a customized version of Mozilla's pdf.js 4.5, released in late July 2024.
+Not to mention the ability to display PDF files, running on a customized version of Mozilla's pdf.js 4.6, released in September 2024.

 ## Alternatives